shreyn/ResearchNotes/Algorithmic Game Theory/Textbook Notes - Algorithmic Game Theory, Nisan, Tardos, Roughgarden, Vazirani/Chapter 1 - Basic Solutions and Computational Issues.md

 ### Pure Strategy Nash Equilibrium
 Games rarely have dominant strategy solutions.
 **Nash Equilibrium**: no player can change their strategy and improve their payoff, assuming other players have same strategy.
 It is in every player's best interest to stick to their strategy.
-- Dominant strategy and Nash equilibria
+- Dominant strategy are Nash equilibria
 - There can be multiple Nash equilibria
 ### Mixed Strategy Nash Equilibria
 Pure strategy equilibria are those where each player deterministically plays his strategy.